Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 Recall that a residual, $e_i$, for the $i$th data point is the difference between the actual observed value and predicted value from the model: $e_i = y_i - \hat{y}_i$.

 If the residuals were approximately unimodal and symmetric, we expect about 95% of the residuals to be within 2 standard deviations of 0 (the mean residual).
 (Recall Section \@ref(intro-zscore).)
-Let's check: it is unimodal and roughly symmetric, but we see more larger residuals that we might usually expect.
+Let's check: the distribution of residuals is unimodal and roughly symmetric, but we see more large residuals that we might usually expect.
 Let's keep that in mind.

 ```r